Phenomenology of extended multiHiggs doublet models with $S_4$ family symmetry: Scalar sector

-\item Note that \texttt{HiggsSignals} uses information from the public LHC repository database, specifically concerning the discovered Higgs mass and signal strength from the LHC Run-1 observables, and therefore the reported likelihood (refered to as $\log {\mathcal L}_{\text{Higgs}}$ in the text) is basically a measurement of the so called alignment limit.
-In other words, parameter space points maximizing this likelihood, and the total one also (or in the neighbouring regions of the maximum) satisfy the conditions of the alignment limit.
-We added this discussion in the revised version of our manuscript.
+here $\chi^2_{\text{SM}}$ refers to the total chi-square of the LHC rate measurements of the observed Higgs boson while $\chi^2_{\text{S4}}$ is the prediction of the model under study here, both of these quantities are calculated with \texttt{HiggsSignals}.
+In this manner, the scan of the parameter space yields model predictions that are ensured to be contained mostly on an interval close to the SM prediction which is well in agreement with the LHC measurements.
+Note that \texttt{HiggsSignals} uses information from the public LHC repository database, specifically concerning the discovered Higgs mass and signal strength from the LHC Run-1 observables, and therefore the reported likelihood is basically a measurement of the so called alignment limit.
+In other words, parameter space points maximizing this likelihood (or in the neighboring regions of the maximum) satisfy the conditions of the alignment limit.

-\item We cited several references about dark matter models.
-In our analysis we restrict to the relevant scalar fields at low energies, so that the active singlet scalar fields are decoupled from their theory.